wsz82/SimilarWordsGenerator_desktop_application_JavaFX/readme.md

-# Similar Words Generator
+# Similar Words Generator desktop application

 It is a program to generate words similar to given input.

 ## Description

+A project for desktop application for generating words.
+It bases on library added to Central Repository.
 There are two core classes: Analyser and Generator.
 First is responsible for analysing an input, second makes new words.
 Builder design pattern is used for creating parameters for Generator.
 Memento pattern is to restore settings after closing the application.

 ## Installation

 The project uses Java SDK 12 and JavaFX SDK 12.
 Follow instructions on https://openjfx.io/openjfx-docs/ to add JavaFX to the project.<br/>
 For tests add in VM configurations:<br/>
- -Ddir.test.files="pathToFileWithProject\Similar Words Generator\Test\Files".
+ -Ddir.test.files="projectRoot\Test\Files".

 ## Usage